bishalk21/CodingPractice/HTML/README.md

 - Search Engine Optimization is the process of making sure that your website is indexed by search engines and that it is displayed on the top of search results.
 - process of optimizing the content of a website for search engines

-# Rendering

-- rendering is the process of displaying the content of a web page
-- rendering in HTML is done by the browser and the browser renders the content of the page in the browser window from top to bottom

 # DOCTYPE - Declaration of the Document Type

 - is used to inform the browser about the type of document or whether the page is following the HTML5 specification or not